 - If you have you lived, resided or carried out your main activity (work, study, etc.) for more than 12 months over the last five years in one Programme Country listed above, at the date of application

 The purpose of this document is to prove your current place of residence so your current postal address.
-Which means your address needs to appear on the document as well as the date of issuance of the document.
+Which means your address needs to appear on the document as well as the date of issuance of the document and your name.
 The place of residence should be verified on the basis of the provision of :

 - a residence certificate issued in accordance with the candidate's municipality normal registration rules, or;